Batteries are now often the most expensive part of your solar system and choosing which battery technology suits you can be tricky.

 All batteries types will last longer if not heavily discharged daily (70-100% discharge).
 We would advise not designing any system that will deeply discharge your batteries daily.
 Most systems should be designed with a number of hours or days of autonomy to cover days when there is less sun, it would be at these times when you drained the battery more, rather than daily.

-We hope this chart will be useful to guide people in the choice of batteries to use.
+We hope this chart will be useful to guide people in their choice of batteries.

 Please note: Battery prices do fluctuate and these prices are not automatically updated but give a reflection from when the table was created.